Collectibles

 We developed a computer vision system for object detection, counting, and tracking on Nvidia Jetson Nano.

 At the beginning of summer, we received a request for a custom project for a camera system in a factory located in Africa.
-The project was about detecting, counting, and visual quality control of the items on the conveyor belts in a factory with a help of visual AI.
+The project was about detecting, counting, and visual quality control of the items on the conveyor belts in a factory with the help of visual AI.
 So we developed a complex system with neural networks on a small computer called Jetson Nano.
 If you are curious about how we did it, this article is for you.
 And if you need help with building similar solutions for your factory, our team and tools are here for you.

 There were two reasons why using our API was not an option.
 First, the factory has unstable internet connectivity.
-Also, the entire solution needs to run in real-time.
+Also, the entire solution needs to run in real time.
 So we chose to experiment with embedded hardware that can be deployed in such an environment, and we are very glad that we found Nvidia Jetson Nano.

 Jetson Nano is an amazing small computer (embedded or edge device) built for AI.
 It allows you to do machine learning in a very efficient way with low-power consumption (about 5 watts).
 It can be a part of IoT (Internet of Things) systems, running on Ubuntu & Linux, and is suitable for simple robotics or computer vision projects in factories.
 However, if you know that you will need to detect, recognize and track tens of different labels, choose the higher version of Jetson embedded hardware, such as Xavier.
 It is a much faster device than Nano and can solve more complex problems.